 - Hybrid.
 It is the middle variant of the device, between integrated and discrete.
 Equipped with its own memory and graphics core, which is built into the chipset.
 Allows you to work with office and graphics programs at the same time, as well as games.
 Consumes the optimal amount of energy and ensures high performance.

-You can handle the upgrade and replacement of laptop graphics card yourself if it is discrete.
+You can handle the replacement and upgrade of laptop graphics card yourself if it is discrete.
 The integrated model is difficult to change without damaging yourself, so it is better to entrust this matter to the master.
 With the new graphics card, the laptop will be able to work with demanding applications and reproduce high-quality graphics of games.